NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 .. code-block:: bash

 	server:
 		# can be uncommented if you do not need user privilige protection
 		# username: ""

 		# can be uncommented if you do not need file access protection
 		# chroot: ""

 		# location of the trust anchor file that enables DNSSEC. note that
 		# the location of this file can elsewhere
 		auto-trust-anchor-file: "/usr/local/etc/unbound/root.key"
 		# auto-trust-anchor-file: "/var/lib/unbound/root.key"

 		# send minimal amount of information to upstream servers to enhance privacy
 		qname-minimisation: yes

-        # specify the interfaces to answer queries from by ip-address.
+		# specify the interface to answer queries from by ip-address.
 		interface: 0.0.0.0
 		# interface: ::0

 		# addresses from the IP range that are allowed to connect to the resolver
 		access-control: 192.168.0.0/16 allow
 		# access-control: 2001:DB8/64 allow

 By default the Unbound config uses `chroot
 <https://wiki.archlinux.org/title/chroot>`_ to provide an extra layer of defence